DavidAwad/Computer-Architecture-for-People-with-Lives/README.md

-# Computer-Architecture-for-People-with-Lives
+# Computer Architecture For People With Lives

-This is a book I plan on writing comprising the foundations of Computer Architecture, Systems Programming, and Operating Systems.
+This is a small booklet comprising the basics of Computer Architecture, Systems Programming, and Operating Systems.

 ####Exactly That.